 If you take classes at an accredited institution in the American university system, we can generally review courses for transfer credits.
 We can assist in identifying the courses you should take to ensure that they would transfer.
 If you take more than 24 credits at the university level (after graduating from high school), we will review your application again as a transfer student.

-SLU-Madrid provides visa documentation that includes an official letter of invitation and an official document stating specifics of the program of study.
-Students who do not hold a European Union or U.S. passport will need to make payment for one full semester’s tuition for SLU-Madrid to issue your student visa documentation.
-If your consulate won’t reopen until September and you need a visa to enter Spain, we suggest deferring your admission until January.
+SLU-Madrid provides visa documentation that includes an official letter of invitation, an official document stating specifics of the program of study and proof of non-deductible health insurance.
+Students who do not hold a European Union or U.S. passport will need to make payment for one full semester's tuition for SLU-Madrid to issue your student visa documentation.
+If your consulate remains closed or is not processing student visas, we suggest deferring your enrollment by a semester.

 Traveling to Spain as a minor depends on two factors: your nationality and when you turn 18.